Jerry Lorenzo: Early life and career

 Lorenzo was born on October 5, 1977, in Sacramento, California.
-He spent much of his childhood travelling; his father - former MLB player, coach, and manager Jerry Manuel - frequently transitioned roles in MLB, from playing parts of five seasons as a second baseman for the Detroit Tigers, Montreal Expos, and San Diego Padres to managing teams such as the Chicago White Sox and New York Mets and coaching the Montreal Expos and Florida Marlins.
+He spent much of his childhood travelling; his father — former MLB player, coach, and manager Jerry Manuel — frequently transitioned roles in MLB, from playing parts of five seasons as a second baseman for the Detroit Tigers, Montreal Expos, and San Diego Padres to managing teams such as the Chicago White Sox and New York Mets and coaching the Montreal Expos and Florida Marlins.

 Lorenzo initially attended Florida A&M, where he obtained a bachelor's degree.
 Following this, he pursued an MBA at Loyola University Chicago, alongside working part-time for the sales department at Diesel.
 After college, he began his career working for the LA Dodgers managing corporate sponsorships, as well as for a sports marketing agency.

 In 2008, Lorenzo returned to Los Angeles, where he began operating as a party promoter; his events attracted notable attention from figures such as Virgil Abloh, Pusha-T, and Kid Cudi.
-In the same year, he began managing MLB player Matt Kemp, focusing areas such as his image and styling.
+In the same year, he began managing MLB player Matt Kemp, focusing on areas such as his image and styling.
 Gradually, Lorenzo realized he wanted to style Kemp in ways that were less conventional, and as a result began designing apparel himself.
 Lorenzo stated he “felt like there was something missing in (his) closet, and if it was missing in (his) then it must be missing from yours, too.”
 This newfound inspiration prompted Lorenzo to change career paths, and he founded Fear of God with a budget of $14,000.

 Lorenzo founded Fear of God in 2011, despite his lack of fashion training and relative unfamiliarity in the world of streetwear.
 In 2016, Lorenzo designed and created five custom looks for Justin Bieber to wear on stage during his Purpose World Tour, and also helped in the design process for the tour's merchandise.

 In 2018, Lorenzo launched Essentials as a subsidiary to Fear of God, described by Vogue as a "competitively priced sister label."